Basalt Fibre

 Product Range in in Basalt Fibres

-Made from basalt fibres of 8 to 16 μm, the felts are classified M0 according to European standard EN 13-501-1.
-They do not burn, do not melt, produce neither smoke nor toxic gases, and are environmentally friendly and recyclable.
-They are mainly used as electrical and thermal insulators.
+Basalt fibre felts are made from basalt fibres of 8 to 16 μm.
+They do not burn, do not melt and produce neither smoke nor toxic gases.
+These products are environmentally friendly as well as recyclable and can withstand operating temperatures up to 700 °C and oeak temperatures up to 800 °C. Basalt fibre felts are mainly used as electrical and thermal insulators.

 Sleeves

-Manufactured from 8-16 μm basalt fibres, the sleeves are mainly used in the automotive industry or for electro-mechanical applications.
-They have thermal and mechanical properties superior to those of fibreglass and can be used in the manufacture of composites.
-They are also used in the insulation of electrical cables and as thermal protection for pipes and exhausts.
+Basalt fibre sleebes are manufactured from 8 to 16 μm basalt fibres.
+The sleeves are mainly used in the automotive industry or for electro-mechanical applications.
+They have thermal and mechanical properties superior to those of glass fibre and can be used in the manufacture of composites.
+These sleeves can withstand operating temperatures up 700 °C and peak temperatures up to 800 °C. They are also used in the insulation of electrical cables and as thermal protection for pipes and exhausts.

 Z-Rock® Tapes